Estimating Scene Flow in Robot Surroundings with Distributed Miniaturized Time-of-Flight Sensors: Abstract

 \section{Abstract}

-Tracking motions of humans or objects in the surroundings of the robot is essential to improve safe robot motions and reactions.
-In this work, we present an approach for scene flow estimation from low-density and noisy point clouds acquired from miniaturized \gls{tof} sensors distributed on the robot body.
-The proposed method clusters points from consecutive frames and applies Iterative Closest Point (ICP) to estimate a dense motion flow, with additional steps introduced to mitigate the impact of sensor noise and low-density data points.
+\ale{Tracking} the motion of humans or objects in a robot's surroundings is essential to improve safe robot motions and reactions.
+In this work, we present an approach for scene flow estimation from low-density and noisy point clouds acquired from miniaturised \gls{tof} sensors distributed across the robot's body.
+The proposed method clusters points from consecutive frames and applies the Iterative Closest Point (ICP) algorithm to estimate a dense motion flow, with additional steps introduced to mitigate the impact of sensor noise and low-density data points.
 Specifically, we employ a fitness-based classification to distinguish between stationary and moving points and an inlier removal strategy to refine geometric correspondences.

-The proposed approach is validated in an experimental setup where 24 \gls{tof} are used to estimate the velocity of an object moving at different controlled speeds.
-Experimental results show that the method consistently approximates the direction of the motion and its magnitude with an error which is in line with sensor noise.
+The proposed approach is validated in an experimental setup \ale{where 24 \gls{tof} are used to estimate the velocity of an object moving at different controlled speeds}.
+Experimental results show that the method \gi{consistently approximates the direction of the motion and its magnitude with an error which is in line with sensor noise.}

 \glsresetall